Helen Wickes lives in Oakland, California, and worked for many years

 at From The Fishouse.
 Her work has appeared or is forthcoming in AGNI

-Online, Confrontation, Eclipse, South Dakota Review, Stand, Runes, ZYZZYVA,
+Online, Confrontation, Eclipse, South Dakota Review, Runes, Chicago

-Chicago Quarterly Review, Natural Bridge, Santa Clara Review, Limestone, The
+Quarterly Review, Natural Bridge, Santa Clara Review, The Spoon

-Literature, The Coe Review, Crucible, The Jabberwock Review, Kaleidoscope,
+Literature, The Coe Review, The Jabberwock Review, Kaleidoscope,

-Pleiades, PMS poemmemoirstory, SLAB, The Griffin, Salamander, Epicenter, In
+Pleiades, PMS poemmemoirstory, SLAB, The Griffin, Salamander, In the

 the Bennington Review, and the anthology Best of the Web 2009.